splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-sumologic-integration.rst

 - Enterprise

-This integration uses the Sumo Logic “Connections” option to send webhooks to the Splunk On-Call REST endpoint, creating incidents in the timeline.
+This integration uses the Sumo Logic :guilabel:`Connections` option to send webhooks to the Splunk On-Call REST endpoint, creating incidents in the timeline.
 The remainder of this guide describes the steps needed to integrate the two platforms.